 Celsion Corporation Presentation Time at the H.C.
 Wainwright 24th Annual Global Investment Conference Changed to 4:30 p.m.
 ET on September 13

-/EIN News/ -- LAWRENCEVILLE, N.J., Sept.
-12, 2022 (GLOBE NEWSWIRE) -- Celsion Corporation (NASDAQ: CLSN), a clinical-stage drug development company, announces that Dr. Corinne Le Goff, President and Chief Executive Officer, will present a company overview at the H.C.
+LAWRENCEVILLE, N.J., Sept.
+12, 2022 (GLOBE NEWSWIRE) -- Celsion Corporation CLSN, a clinical-stage drug development company, announces that Dr. Corinne Le Goff, President and Chief Executive Officer, will present a company overview at the H.C.
 Wainwright 24th Annual Global Investment Conference on September 13th at 4:30 p.m.
 Eastern time.
 The presentation will available live and on-demand here.

 As previously announced, the conference will be held September 12-14 with in-person participation at the Lotte New York Palace Hotel.
 Dr. Le Goff is also available for in-person meetings at the conference.